freeipa/ansible-freeipa/README-topology.md

 Description
 -----------

 These modules allow to manage the topology.
-That means that topology segments can be added, removed and reinitialized.
+That means that it can made sure that topology segments are present, absent or reinitialized.
 Also it is possible to verify topology suffixes.

 Features